abend0c1/piv/README.md

 The PIV SDSF commands are pretty much identical to the SDSF primary commands that everyone is familiar with, so the learning curve is minimal.

-There are also some PIV commands that can be used to verify the system state (`ASSERT`, `IF` and `USING`, `PASSIF`, `FAILIF`) and set the job step condition code accordingly.
+However, there are some additional PIV commands that can be used to verify the system state (`ASSERT`, `IF` and `USING`, `PASSIF`, `FAILIF`) and set the job step condition code accordingly.